 In my humble opinion, oven broiling is the best method for cooking fresh salmon.
 For flaky salmon that is moist and not overcooked!

 Broiling provides concentrated heat from the top of the oven.
 Instead of all-around heat, the intense heat ensures the salmon stays moist and juicy.
 It also caramelizes the top of the salmon for more flavor.
 Fast and easy, the cooking process only takes 6-8 minutes.
-Line a sheet pan with aluminum pan for fast clean up.
+Line a sheet pan with aluminum foil for fast clean up.

 *FYI: every oven is different and the cooking time may vary.
 Watch carefully so the salmon doesn’t burn or overcook.